adaptivecomputing/plugins-mws/native/README.md

 * While no URL is specifically required, if no URLs are defined, the plugin will not make any calls or report any resources.
 * Do not use `getNodes` and `getVirtualMachines` in combination with `getCluster`.
 If `getCluster` is used, the `getNodes` and `getVirtualMachines` URLs will never be called.
+* If `reportImages` is enabled, images will be created in the MWS image catalog based on the `OS`, `VMOSLIST`, and `VARATTR=HVTYPE` attributes for nodes and VMs
+** If running more than one native plugin, make sure that each plugin instance uses different `OS` values for nodes as these cannot be matched between plugin instances
 * If spaces are desired to be used in the attribute value in any "get" URL, the value must be quoted with double quotes.
 For example:

 ```